one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab02-Azure-infrastructure.md

     Install-ADDSForest -CreateDnsDelegation:$false -DatabasePath "C:\Windows\NTDS” -DomainMode “Win2012R2” -DomainName “<yourADdomain.TLD>" -DomainNetbiosName “<yourADdomain>" -ForestMode “Win2012R2” -InstallDns:$true -LogPath “C:\Windows\NTDS” -SysvolPath "C:\Windows\SYSVOL” -Force:$true
     ```

-    > Write down your FQDN doman name on your scratch pad for future reference.
+    > Write down your FQDN doman name and NetBIOS on your scratch pad for future reference.

 8. Once you hit enter you will be asked for the  SafeModeAdministratorPassword – this is for the Directory Services Restore Mode (DSRM).
-Enter `Complex.Password`, and then retype to confirm.
+Enter `Complex.Password` and then retype to confirm.

     > You will receive warnings about security settings, network adapters, and DNS Servers.
 These warnings can be ignored.